Pramo Samarasinghe 👩🏽💻

 Professional Summary

-Hi—I’m Pramo.
 I am an Actuarial Analyst and Computer Scientist based in Canberra.
-I recently graduated from the Australian National University with First Class Honours in Computing, alongside degrees in Actuarial Studies and Science.
+I recently graduated from the Australian National University with First Class Honours in Computing, alongside degrees in Actuarial Studies and Science (Computing major and Mathematics minor)**.

 Education